patroytall/patrick-roy-me/src/about/index.md

 Coordination between teams is a hard problem.
 It can consume more resources than the hardest technical challenges.

 Architecture is tied to your organization.
 With delivery timeliness in mind favor short term requirements and proven technologies.
 Share information for the team to be the architect.
 You will never get it right but keep trying.

+A good name makes a difference; it helps the mind remember, it guides people, and it prevents ambiguity.

 API between components deserve the utmost design attention.